Scheduling with Availability Collection

 Flow 2: SCHEDULING Campaign (Broadcast Booking URL)

 Use a SCHEDULING campaign to send booking links directly to candidates — no screening questions.
-Popp collects the hiring manager's availability first, then sends the booking URL to all pending candidates.
+Popp collects the interviewer's availability first, then sends the booking URL to all pending candidates.

 ┌──────────────────────────────────────────────────────────────────┐